lulu-berlin/rusty-typescript/README.md

 ## Contribute

 Contributions are very welcome.
-Just open an issue or add a comment to an existing issue, or fork and make pull requests.
+Just open an issue, add a comment to an existing one or fork and make a pull request.

-Re-writing the entire codebase of TypeScript is a very big (and fun!) project.
-There's a lot to do and enough for whoever is interesting in giving a hand.
+Rewriting the entire codebase of TypeScript is a very big (and fun!) project.
+There is a lot to do and enough for whoever is interested in giving a hand.
 Join me and let's make it happen :)

 ![rusty-typescript](https://media1.tenor.com/images/2ceb8a9146957d119d377e7c63b3d8fd/tenor.gif)